aasm/aasm/README.md

 successful or `false` if errors occur.
 Exceptions are not raised.

-If you want make sure the state gets saved without running validations (and thereby maybe persisting aninvalid object state), simply tell AASM to skip the validations.
+If you want make sure the state gets saved without running validations (and thereby maybe persisting an invalid object state), simply tell AASM to skip the validations.
 Be aware that when skipping validations, only the state column will be updated in the database (just like ActiveRecord `update_column` is working).